-The governing law of a takeover bid is the law of the province or territory in which the shareholders of the target issuer reside, subject to de minimis exemptions, if applicable.
+The governing law of a takeover bid is the law of each province or territory in which the shareholders of the target issuer reside, subject to de minimis exemptions, if applicable.
 The acquirer and the target may enter into a support agreement, which renders the transaction a 'friendly' takeover bid.
-The acquirer may also enter into 'lock-up agreements' with shareholders of the target, for the purpose of obtaining their commitments to support the transaction.
+The acquirer may also enter into 'lock-up agreements' with shareholders of the target, for the purpose of obtaining their commitments to support the transaction through tendering securities to a takeover bid or voting in favour of a proposed arrangement or amalgamation.
 These agreements are contractual in nature, and therefore there is no set rule to determine their governing law.
 In practice, the governing law is that of the jurisdiction in which the target is incorporated.

 The governing law of transaction agreements for corporate transactions (in the case of a plan of arrangement, typically an arrangement agreement), is also a contractual matter, which may be negotiated.
-The governing law for such agreements is often the jurisdiction in which the target is incorporated.
+The governing law for such agreements is often the jurisdiction in which the target is incorporated or in which its principal place of business is located.

-4 Filings and fees
+FILINGS AND DISCLOSURE Filings and fees